I want to take his face... off. Eyes, nose, skin, teeth. It's coming off. Dietrich: (to guards)

 - A similar scene in Pan's Labyrinth, except with the bottom of a bottle of wine.
 And later on, the villain is given half a Glasgow Grin with a kitchen knife.

-- Lon Chaney as The Phantom of the Opera, though the extent of his facial scarring has noticeably decreased with each adaptation.
+- The Phantom of the Opera, though the extent of Phantom's facial scarring has noticeably decreased with each adaptation.

 - Gary Oldman's character in Hannibal.
 Here.◊